cran-task-views/MissingData/MissingData.md

     AR models or random walk.
--   *Spatial data*: Imputation for spatial data is implemented in `r pkg("phylin")` using interpolation with spatial distance weights or kriging. `r pkg("gapfill")` is dedicated to satellite data.
+-   *Spatial data*: Imputation for spatial data is implemented in `r pkg("phylin")` using interpolation with spatial distance weights or kriging.
 Geostatistical interpolation of data with irregular spatial support is implemented in `r pkg("rtop")` and in `r pkg("areal")` that estimates values for overlapping but incongruent polygon features.
--   *Spatio-temporal data* (see also `r view("SpatioTemporal")`): Imputation for spatio-temporal data is implemented in the package `r pkg("cutoffR")` using different methods as knn and SVD and in `r pkg("CircSpaceTime")` for circular data using kriging.
+-   *Spatio-temporal data* (see also `r view("SpatioTemporal")`): Imputation for spatio-temporal data is implemented in the packages `r pkg("cutoffR")` (using different methods as knn and SVD) and in in `r pkg("StempCens")` with a SAEM approach that approximates EM when the E-step does not have an analytic form.\
-    Similarly, `r pkg("reddPrec")` imputes missing values in daily precipitation time series accross different locations.
-    Estimation and prediction for spatio-temporal data with missing values is implemented in `r pkg("StempCens")` with a SAEM approach that approximates EM when the E-step does not have an analytic form.
--   *Graphs/networks*: Imputation for graphs/networks is implemented in
-    the package `r pkg("dils")` to impute missing edges.
-    `r pkg("PST")` provides a framework for analyzing Probabilistic Suffix Trees, including functions for learning and optimizing VLMC (variable length Markov chains) models from sets of individual sequences possibly containing missing values.
+    `r pkg("gapfill")` is dedicated to imputation of satellite data observed at equally-spaced points in time and `r pkg("momentuHMM")` to the analysis of telemetry data using generalized hidden Markov models (including multiple imputation for missing data).
-    `r pkg("missSBM")` imputes missing edges in Stochastic Block models and `r pkg("cassandRa")` predicts possible missing links with different stochastic network models.
+-   *Graphs/networks*: `r pkg("missSBM")` imputes missing edges in Stochastic
-    `r pkg("cglasso")` implements an extension of the Graphical Lasso with censored and missing values and `r pkg("mgm")` implements estimation of time-varying
+    Block models and `r pkg("cglasso")` implements an extension of the Graphical Lasso inference from censored and missing value measurements.
-    k-order mixed graphical models.
 -   *Imputation for contingency tables* is implemented in `r pkg("lori")` that can also be used for the analysis of contingency tables with missing data.